javo0101/introGIS/lessons.md

 # Importing CSV file and Geocoding Addresses

 Now we're ready to import our next mapping layer.
 This one will be the CSV file that we have of several BLM protests that took place during one week in June.
-We want to layer this data as points on our choropleth map in order to see if the protests tended to take place in neighborhoods that were majority Black, or not.<!-- TODO #12: add link to "cloropleth" from glossary to this lesson -->
+We want to layer this data as points.
+The point layer will be displayed over the polygon map layer to see if the protests tended to take place in neighborhoods that were majority Black, or not.

 Let's import the file.